 ClubLink provides complimentary access to push carts for Members and guests at all Member Clubs.
-Power carts are mandatory at Glen Abbey and The Club at Bond Head.
+Power carts are mandatory at Glen Abbey.
 A power cart rental fee will apply on a per rider basis for all Members and guests who ride a power cart.
 In conjunction with the rental a golf cart, the driver/renter of the cart accepts that he or she will operate the cart in a safe manner, will adhere to all rules set forth by the Club and/or ClubLink, and accepts complete liability for any damages to the golf cart or personal property.
 The driver/renter voluntarily agrees and accepts the risks of using a golf cart, and on behalf of the driver/renter, any passengers in the cart, any personal representatives and heirs hereby voluntarily release ClubLink its owners, officers, employees, and agents from any and all claims, actions, causes of actions, suits, judgments that may in any way or manner arise out of use of the golf cart.
 It is strictly forbidden that a minor or any individual without a valid driver’s license operate the golf cart.
 The driver/renter of the golf cart will return the golf cart to the locally designated return area, not leave the golf cart in the car parking lot and for further safety will have possession/control of golf cart keys if the golf cart is ever left unattended.

 - Personal Golf Vehicles and Power Caddies

 The use of personal golf vehicles such as golf bikes, golf boards, Segways and others are prohibited on ClubLink property.

 Power caddies and other equipment not designed to transport a golfer are welcome.
 Persons with disabilities may use their own assistive devices as required when accessing goods or services provided.

 For Member Guest rates or reciprocal fees at the Member clubs, the following applies for granting Rain Checks due to inclement weather -